Chicago Hit-and-Run Lawyers

 Experienced representation for hit-and-run victims throughout Illinois

-A hit and run occurs when a party to an accident flees the scene.
+A hit-and-run occurs when a party to an accident flees the scene.
 Illinois law prohibits this behavior, but new incidents are reported daily.
 Sometimes the responsible party leaves the scene even when there is an injured party present.
-For the victim, a hit and run is emotionally and physically painful.
-You are not only left to deal with the resulting injuries, but you may also find yourself wondering how someone could act in such a negligent and inconsiderate manner.
+For the victim, a hit-and-run is emotionally and physically painful.
+You are not only left to deal with the resulting injuries on your own or whenever a kind person stops to help, but you may also find yourself wondering how someone could act in such an unconscionable manner.

-- A driver who operates a vehicle under the influence of alcohol or drugs.
+- A driver who operates a vehicle is under the influence of alcohol or drugs.
 Under this scenario, the driver may leave for fear of facing criminal penalties for drunk driving.
-In addition, a highly-intoxicated driver may have caused an accident without even realizing what occurred.
+In addition, a highly intoxicated driver may have caused an accident without even realizing what occurred.

 - A driver who operates a vehicle without legally required auto insurance.
 These drivers likely know that their lack of insurance will leave them without the ability to pay for resulting damages.
 Therefore, they choose to leave the scene instead of providing their identifying information.